The Perfect Ireland Road Trip Itinerary

 If you plan to stay overnight in Belfast the next day you could make a choice of tours.
 If you are a Game of Thrones fan you could take a brilliant tour with the same guides that ferried the cast and crew to the filming locations.
 The Game of Thrones tour will take you around sites like Dunluce Castle, the Dark Hedges, the Cushendun Caves, and much more.

-How about a Giant’s Causeway tour will allow you to see the Giant’s Causeway, Bushmills, and you can cross the Carrick-a-Rede rope bridge if you dare.
+How about a Giant’s Causeway tour will allow you to see the Giant’s Causeway, and Bushmills, and you can cross the Carrick a Rede rope bridge if you dare.

 Check out these articles to see some photos and help you pick the tour you want to take.